Upcoming - Fall 2025

 Prerequisite: 1110 or 1110Y or 1110Z or ACT English =26-28 or SAT Evidence-Based Reading and Writing =660-690 or Lobo Course Placement English Placement Tool = 30

-This course takes a unique approach to the study of contemporary literature.
-While the ultimate goal for the course is to read and understand the concerns and styles of present-day writers, the course also recognizes that “reading” happens in many varied forms beyond printed books, and even beyond digital e-books.
+This course takes a unique approach to the study of contemporary literature and the ways we consume it.
+While the ultimate goal for this course is to read and understand the concerns and styles of present-day writers, the course also recognizes that “reading” happens in many varied forms beyond printed books, and even beyond digital e-books.
 The frequent opposition between print and digital reading disguises the important ways that each format has grown increasingly heterogeneous and blended.
 In fact, despite what many doomsayers claim, we very likely read more now than ever before.
+There is no overt “theme” that unites the texts we will read in this class; instead, you will learn to be attentive to the ways in which new literary forms better suit today’s needs.
+By the end of the course, you will have developed an informed understanding of the many different guises that literature adopts in contemporary life.
+Be prepared to read from a broad sample of texts and to produce regular short written responses, analyses, and creative work.

 1410.004: Introduction to Literature